opt-out-tools/opt-out/README.md

 127.0.0.1:5000/test?sentence="your sentence to analyse" (without quotation marks).
 Be sure to include spaces in the senteces.
 Spaces can be explicity set using the UTF-8 encoded "%20".

+To work on the browser extension run: cd extension npm install

+And to run the test:
+npm test

 For further details about the project and topic as a whole, please see the wiki